 - With the above point in mind, look into getting home insurance if you don’t already have this.
 Landlords sometimes have this already, but you should check this to confirm.

 - Check doors and windows are locked at night or when going out.
 Don’t assume someone else will do it.
 If you all assume this, no one will.

 - Never leave drinks unattended in pubs or clubs.
-Males and females are victims of spiking.
-Keep an eye on your drinks at all times.
+Anyone can be a victim of spiking.
+Always keep a close eye on your drinks.

 - When using a cash machine, try to use it in daylight or well-lit areas.
 Be wary of people standing too close and conceal your PIN number when you type it in.